Maintaining A Minimalist Clothes Closet – I’m sharing how I maintain my clothes closet with a minimalist mindset and how I use thredUp to help!

 I don’t let it completely determine everything I buy but it’s something to think about in terms of which brands have lasting power and which ones are more “throwaway.”

 I hope you enjoyed this insight into how I maintain a minimalist clothes closet!

-- If you like this Maintaining A Minimalist Clothes Closet post, check out our Lifestyle page and Minimalism For Us
+- If you like this Maintaining A Minimalist Clothes Closet post, check out, Minimalism For Us